-- a) all Mentors must be current accredited judges - b) SDAs may invite suitably-qualified A, B, or C or D level judges or suitably-experienced retired judges to be Menters.
-Existing D level judges shall maintain their accreditation as a Mentor - c) the EADOC, on recommendation from the SDA, will be responsible for appointing Mentors and the names of suitable candidates are to be forwarded to the EADJC EADOC for final approval before being placed on the official list

-- d) all judges being recommended for appointment by the EADJC as a Mentor must have attended an approved Mentors Course prior to being recommended appointed - o this course will count as a workshop in any 3 year re-accreditation period - NOTE: Completion of Skill Specific Trainer or Assessor (SSTA) or Coach Educator (CE) qualification as a coach meets this criterion, along with any judge who has a teaching qualification or has a current Certificate IV in Workplace Training and Assessment - e) mentors will be required to attend a Mentor Course during each re-accreditation period (every 3 years) such attendance will be counted as one of the compulsory workshops required such workshop may be held virtually or face to face - f) mentors will be reviewed, in consultation with the relevant SDA, every 3 years - g) the EADOC provides (through the SDAs and EA National office) appropriate education on how to interact and impart their knowledge to candidates and others - h) the names of the candidates should be sent to the EADOC for final approval before being placed on the official list - i) if the candidate is a retired judge then they must keep themselves refreshed through attending dressage educational activities and attend a seminar at their previous judging level, as well as completing the ORBT with at least 90% every 3 years at re-accreditation time
+- a) all Mentors must be current accredited judges - b) SDAs may invite suitably qualified A, B, or C level judges.
+Existing D level judges shall maintain their accreditation as a Mentor - c) the EADOC, on recommendation from the SDA, will be responsible for appointing Mentors and the names of suitable candidates are to be forwarded to the EADOC for final approval before being placed on the official list - d) all judges being recommended for appointment as a Mentor must have attended an approved Mentors Course prior to being appointed. - o this course will count as a workshop in any 3-year re-accreditation period - e) mentors will be required to attend a Mentor Course during each re-accreditation period (every 3 years) such attendance will be counted as one of the compulsory workshops required such workshop may be held virtually or face to face - f) mentors will be reviewed, in consultation with the relevant SDA, every 3 years